 - 1.)
 The pertinent portion of regulations that allow the funds to be used for such purposes. - 2.)
+A clear explanation of the transaction shall be given; for instance, if the matching funds have not arrived on a timely basis, this shall be recorded. - 3.)
 All matching funds must be in place prior to starting the project.
 Some grantors require that the grantee's funds be used first.